jdermody/brightwire-v2/README.md

 <img src="http://www.jackdermody.net/image/bright-wire.png" alt="Bright Wire" style="max-height:144" />

+**This is the legacy BrightWire repository for .NET 4.6**

+The latest version is https://github.com/jdermody/brightwire

+***

 Bright Wire is an extensible machine learning library for .NET with GPU support (via CUDA).

 ## Getting Started